Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 Features of Tethys

-Tethys is definitely one of the most interesting worlds on out tour, but it does have a few notable surface features.
+Tethys is definitely one of the most interesting worlds on our tour, but it does have a few notable surface features.
 In the western hemisphere can be seen a huge impact crater called Odysseus.
 At 248 miles (400 km) in diameter, this crater is nearly 2/5 the size of the entire moon.
 Astronomers are not quite sure why an impact of this size didn't shatter the moon completely.
 One theory suggests that Tethys may have been in a semi-liquid state at the time of the impact.
 Odysseus is a very flat crater that conforms to the shape of the moon itself, but it lacks the ringed mountains and central depression that characterize craters on Earth's moon or Mercury.
 The other major feature on Tethys is a huge valley called Ithaca Chasma.
-This canyon is about 60 miles (96 km) wide and 3 miles (4.8 km) deep, and runs 1,242 miles (2000 km) long.
+This canyon is about 60 miles (96 km) wide and 3 miles (4.8 km) deep, and runs 1,242 miles (2,000 km) long.
 It runs nearly 3/4 of the way around Tethys.
 These surface features suggest to astronomers that Tethys was not always frozen solid.
 Some believe that it may have existed in a liquid state at some time in the past.
 Tethys has several smaller impact craters, which are believed to have formed more recently.
 Tethys also contains no albedo features like the ones on Dione and Rhea.

 Statistics for Tethys